S4srihari/leetcode_difficulty_tag_remover/README.md

 It is very easy to use.
 Detailed installation:

-1st STEP: You can either clone this repo / download it as a Zip file and extract it.
+1st STEP: You fork and clone this repo into your local machine.

 2nd STEP: Open the Chrome browser.
 Select the Manage Extensions and select Load Unpacked.

-3rd STEP: Find the folder you cloned/extracted and select it.
+3rd STEP: Find the folder you cloned and select it.
 That's it.
 You are ready to grind Leetcode way better.